New Amsterdam Records: Business model

 Making an album can involve many costs, such as renting a recording studio, paying the musicians, creating album art, and manufacturing copies of the album.
 At New Amsterdam, the musician, not the label, picks up the cost of making the album, but the musician gets a higher percentage of royalties that come from sales.

 In 2017, the label revamped its model to function as an all-in-one non-profit record label, presenter and artist service organization, aiming to create long-term sustainability in the face of a quickly changing music industry.
 Their support continues to extend far beyond album distribution, and artists continue to retain full ownership of their recordings.
 NewAm partners with artists to share the costs through project-specific fundraising and grants 100% of album sales directly to the artists.

-In 2019 New Amsterdam announced two initiatives, including a new partnership with Nonesuch Records and the Windmill Series, a digitally-focused set of releases made available to subscribers in addition to the existing release schedule.
+In 2019 New Amsterdam announced two initiatives, including a new partnership with Nonesuch Records and the Windmill Series, a digitally focused set of releases made available to subscribers in addition to the existing release schedule.
 The Nonesuch partnership sees the release of approximately three albums per year to support contemporary American composers in realizing ambitious creative projects, with initial releases from composers William Brittelle, Caroline Shaw, and Daniel Wohl.
 The Windmill Series has seen releases from artists including Arooj Aftab, Timo Andres, Gemma Peacocke, and more.
 After a subscription exclusivity period, Windmill Series releases are available digitally worldwide.

-They are distributed by Naxos Records in North America.
+The label is distributed by Naxos Records in North America.